chainguard-dev/malcontent/README.md

 ## Shortcomings

-- Does not attempt to process archive files (jar, zip, apk)
 - Minimal rule support for Windows and Java (help wanted!)
 - Early in development; output is subject to change